Yale-BIM/f21-assignments/assignment-5/README.md

 using hardware acceleration (e.g., GPU).

 > Whether or not you use the cloud to train your neural networks, the deliverables are the same.
-You should submit code in your private Gitlab repository.
+You should submit code in your private Github repository.
 You should also submit a report and model parameter files to Canvas.

 ##### Training on Google Colaboratory